 OK, so we’re guessing you’re definitely familiar tequila.
 And you may well have regretted smashing back a few shots of Jose Cuervo with a lick of salt and a bite of lime on a heavy night out.
 But you might not have tried or even heard of tequila’s closest relative, mezcal.

 This region is celebrated for its widespread Mezcal production.
 So getting to know the smoky, fiery tipple with a visit to a distillery should go straight onto your list of things to do in Oaxaca.

 Tequila and mezcal are both made from the agave plant and some varieties can taste pretty similar.
 Which means that people often get confused over what separates the two spirits.
 A tour round a mezcal distillery is the perfect way to get to understand the differences.

 Even if your experiences of tequila put you off, we’d recommend giving it a chance.
 You may come away with a new found love for mezcal.
 Each variety has a really distinct flavour and they’re considered more like a malt whisky that’s meant to be sipped than a spiky spirit to be shotted in one.

 Head just half an hour out of the city and you’ll come across dozens of distilleries or palenques of varying sizes, from what look like bathtub operations to large factories.

 Probably the best way to experience them is to book yourself onto a curated tour where you’ll visit a number of distilleries to witness the full production process plus get to taste all of the varieties available.
-There are plenty of small, intimate tours on offer guided by local experts if you give it a quick online search.

 Take a Trip to Hierve el Agua